MarcoDevOpsPolo/GottaDeployThemAll/README.md

 ```

 Creation takes a couple of minutes.
 If everything progressed fine, your last message will be
 > "Poke-Api has been deployed successfully!
-Enjoy the game at <hostname>"
+Enjoy the game at HOSTNAME"

 Enjoy!